SonicwaveNL/Moonlet/README.md

 ### Launcher
 `/interpreter/launcher.py`

-The first step in the process when running/launching the written Moonlet code or given console command is that: the launcher recieves either an action to use i/o to open file with the `.mnl` extension, which include the written Moonlet code.
+The first step in the process when running/launching the written Moonlet code or given console command is that: the launcher receives either an action to use i/o to open file with the `.mnl` extension, which include the written Moonlet code.

 The code is then passed to the lexer for furter tokenization.